dmitrysmagin/pcsx4all/src/spu/spu_pcsxrearmed/README_OPTIONS_FOR_PORT_TO_PCSX4ALL_SENQUACK.txt

+Recommended settings:
-Recommended settings (STRONGLY recommend -syncaudio) -xa -cdda -bios -syncaudio
+-xa -cdda -bios

 Until we add a -h switch to show help, I'll refer people to this TXT file listing the various options of the spu_pcsxrearmed SPU